allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 </ol>

 **Monolith approach** is dead simple: one frontend team creates and maintains one frontend application, which gathers data from backend services using REST API.
-This approach have one huge advantage, if done right, provides excellent user experience.
+This approach has one huge advantage, if done right, provides excellent user experience.
 Main disadvantage is that it doesn’t scale well.
 In a big company, with many development teams, single frontend team could become a development bottleneck.